-Build number 3 is extreme… but really versatile.
+Build number 3 is extreme… but really versatile and works the best.
 The problem with the previous options is the lack of space between the 1.5 TC port when a butterfly valve is added.
 The hops can have a difficult time fitting through the now tighter space.
 My solution was to place a 3″ butterfly valve before the reducer in order to free up space by the 1.5″ port.

 I did a test with Cheerios…yes Cheerios, and it works a lot smoother.
 The trick is to slowly engage the butterfly valve to control the trickle of hops through the narrow part of the chamber.
 I did the same Cheerio test with the 1.5″ valve and ran into the same issues as my initial hop testing.
 This design would work for a 3″ TC port on a Ss or Brewer’s Hardware conical (no reducer) or any conical with a 1.5″ port (with reducer).

 The build is very similar to this, but runs you around $220 for the hopper itself or even less depending on if you have some extra 3″ TC clamps (RipTide pumps!).
 I sprung for the extra $20 to get the reducer cap for my blowoff tube during fermentation.
 An extra port in your lid would save you some cash on this.
 You can also save some money if you opt for a stainless steel tube in place of a sight glass.